patelravi/hangman-vue/README.md

 # Hangman Game With VueJs & Typescript

-You can play this game at vue-hangman.netlify.app
+You can play this game at https://vue-hangman.netlify.app

 ## List of valid words are given below.